-If the pecuniary value is between 20 lakhs to 1 crore, then an appeal is filed from SCDRC order to NCDRC.
+If the pecuniary value is between 20 lakhs to 1 crore, then an appeal is filed from the SCDRC order to NCDRC.
 This commission is established in every state.

 - National Consumer Disputes Redressal Commission(NCDRC):

-This forum is situated in New Delhi and considered the highest tier of the Redressal system.
+This forum is situated in New Delhi and is considered the highest tier of the Redressal system.
 If the value of the claim exceeds 1 crore then the jurisdiction lies in hands of NCDRC.
 Also, an appeal from the NCDRC orderlies to the Supreme Court.